 The Company has a separate and independent Risk Based Internal Audit team (Committee of Senior Executives) and hence any staffs posted in this team (career internal auditor or otherwise) shall work in the internal function for a minimum period of three years.
-Post that permanent staff within the Internal Audit function may be transferred to other functions.

 The Head of Internal Auditor shall be appointed for a reasonably long period, preferably for a minimum of three years.